-Tonight, Rep. Cindy Axne (IA-03) issued the following statement on the passing of Associate Justice of the Supreme Court Ruth Bader Ginsburg:
+Today, Rep. Cindy Axne (IA-03) issued the following statement on the announcement of new statewide measures in Iowa aimed to slowing the spread of coronavirus (COVID-19):

 In The News